joellach/assetDb/README.md

   - Pass queried records by reference rather than copy into a vector
   - More testing on all of the functions
   - Create another fast lookup layout where the Region is the first key and then the SKU to speed up regional retrievals
+  - add a more generic interface that looks more like a database query